ML4GW/aframe/aframe/pipelines/sandbox/README.md

 > **_Note: Parameters that are common between training and other tasks (e.g. ifos, highpass, fduration) are specified once in the `.cfg` and automatically passed to the downstream training or tuning `config.yaml` by `luigi`/`law`_**

 The `aframe-init` command line tool can be used to initialize a directory with configuration files for a fresh run.
 In the specified directory, `aframe-init` will create default `.cfg` and `.yaml` configuration files, as well as a `run.sh` file for launching the pipeline.
+Ensure you are in the root of the repository when using `aframe-init`.

 ```bash
 poetry run aframe-init sandbox --directory ~/aframe/my-first-run/